NUSTEM-UK/Robot-Orchestra-3/README.md

 ### Alternatives to the hardware controller

 In principle, the software/GUIZero-based controller may be swapped in from the previous codebase -- which should be 'Return of the Robot Orchestra.'
 The underlying MQTT messaging grammar didn't change.
 I'm pretty sure of that.
 Well, reasonably certain.
+The software interface likely doesn't handle the integration with the glockenspiel, but that should be relatively simple to cut and paste in.

+The previous incarnation (Return of the Robot Orchestra - 'ROR') was the origin of the `songsearcher.py` and RTTTL playback approach, however the front-end was a Twitter client.
+Requests received over Twitter were parsed, a reply was sent, and the glockenspiel played as commanded.
+Some references to the Twitter front-end remain in the codebase, and it could likely be reinstated relatively easily.